ramasbeinaty/Nest.js-ecommerce/README.md

 - Updating multiple products at a time
 - Deleting a single product
 - Deleting multiple products
-- adding a balance checkout
+- Adding a balance checkout
-- sending a confirmation purchase receipt
+- Sending a confirmation purchase receipt

 ## Installation